Golf Course Proposed North of Port Orford on Coastal Farmland

 The Proposal Expands: Vacation Homes and Irrigating with City Effluent

 After finalizing their permit, the developers began expanding their proposal.
 They requested, and received, a lease of County-owned property nearby for associated vacation housing.
 Both ERPD and the County ignored the fact that the parcel is in the monitoring area of the now-closed Port Orford landfill, and that groundwater contamination is likely to become a serious issue.
 The developers are also seeking Port Orford’s wastewater effluent for golf course irrigation.
 Though wastewater reuse is generally beneficial, not so in this case — since it would “benefit” a golf course on farmland located on sandy, porous soils.
 The land would be much better served by remaining in farm use.
 The developers submitted an application to DEQ for the permit the golf course needs to pursue the reuse of wastewater for irrigation.
+The application is incomplete, and has been so for many years.
 Port Orford has also, under ERPD’s influence, agreed to amend its Wastewater Facilities Plan to allow effluent reuse for any applicants who have the necessary permits.

 The ERPD plan would require a 4-inch pipeline at least three miles long, in addition to a secondary treatment facility at the golf course that includes a large holding pond.
 It would traverse the city limits and the UGB, crossing over an arm of Garrison Lake, which is a secondary water source for Port Orford.
 The proposal is to irrigate at least ninety acres of the golf course, using thirty million gallons of water per year.
 The recycled water would be stored onsite in a seven-acre irrigation pond.

-If this project goes ahead, Port Orford will have unwisely tied its financial liability for infrastructure repair and replacement to an unproven business venture with no prior history of success.
+If this golf course pipeline goes ahead, Port Orford will have unwisely tied its financial liability for infrastructure repair and replacement to an unproven business venture with no prior history of success.
 The project, if successful, will also encourage development on the city’s fringes, adding infrastructure burdens the city can ill afford.
 This is not fiscal prudence.
+The developers are dangling unsupported figures economic benefit to continue in the good graces of decision-makers, such as those quoted in their time extension appeal letter of June 7, 2025: the golf course will provide up to 300 jobs, becoming Curry County’s largest employer; and it will draw over 20,000 golf tourists annually to the small town of Port Orford.
+Such figures, even if they were accurate, do not justify, in ORCA’s opinion, the many downsides of this mostly moribund proposal for both the golf course and the irrigation pipeline for wastewater reuse.

 DOCUMENTS: